runtimejs/runtime-cli/README.md

   --add-dir     Add a directory into the package (format: <path> or <path>:<package-path>)
 ```

 `mkimg` creates a FAT disk image for use with runtime.js.
 On some systems, you may need to use root/administrator privileges.
+Depends on qemu-img on all platforms, hdiutil and diskutil on macOS (builtin), losetup and mkfs.msdos on Linux (included on most distributions), and diskpart on Windows (bulitin).

 ```
 USAGE: runtime mkimg [<args>] <filename>